FunnyFoXD/FunnyFoXD/README.md

 ## 🧑‍💻 About Me

 I'm a 2nd-year student at **Innopolis University**, majoring in **Computer and Engineering Sciences**.
-That's pretty much all you need to know about me... 🤫
+That's pretty much all you need to know about me... for now 🤫

 ---